rhsgsa/hybrid-cloud-coolstore/README.md

 01. Edit `kafka/kafka.yaml` - replace it with the contents from [`kafka-submariner/kafka.yaml`](yaml/kafka-submariner/kafka.yaml); this file sets up extra services and exports them

-01. Login to ArgoCD, select the `kafka` application, click on `Refresh`
+01. Login to ArgoCD, select the `kafka` application, click on REFRESH

 ### Create credentials to the remote cluster